 Also, unless people are familiar with you and your products, you will have to work doubly hard to develop trust with them, first as a blogger and secondly as the creator of a product they don’t know.

 This is by far my model of choice for beginners.
-It means you promote other people’s services and products, relevant to your niche, for which you receive a commission every time someone buys one of these via the unique affiliate link that you give them.
+It means you promote other people’s services and products, relevant to your niche, for which you receive a commission every time someone buys something via the unique affiliate link you give them.

 Affiliate Marketing works on the same principle although it’s usually organized in a more sophisticated way.